GoogleChromeLabs/dark-mode-toggle/README.md

 ## Usage

+There are two ways how you can use `<dark-mode-toggle>`:

+### Using different stylesheets per color scheme that are conditionally loaded

-⚠️ The custom element assumes that you have organized your CSS in different files that you load conditionally based on the **`media`** attribute in the stylesheet's corresponding `link` element.
+The custom element assumes that you have organized your CSS in different files that you load conditionally based on the **`media`** attribute in the stylesheet's corresponding `link` element.
 This is a great performance pattern, as you don't force people to download CSS that they don't need